mschuene/stratege/README.md

 #### on-node and on-loc

-on-node and on-loc are helpers to define strategies, from non cps functions operating on a pair of [bindings node] or [bindings location] respectively.
+on-node and on-loc are helpers to define strategies from non cps functions operating on a pair of [bindings node] or [bindings location] respectively.